Lecture Recording Policy

 No. Personal data in recordings may include your name, image, voice and any personal opinions expressed during the recording.
 The University processes your personal data on the lawful basis of its legitimate interests in providing the lecture recording service to its staff and students.
 This complies with current data protection legislation, including the EU General Data Protection Regulation.

 We do not process personal data for lecture recording using the lawful basis of consent for a number of reasons.
 One is that the inherent power imbalance between the University and an individual employee or student means it would be difficult to guarantee your consent was freely given.
-Another is that, under data protection legislation, freely-given consent can be withdrawn at any time.
-These withdrawals would be very onerous on the University to implement and would immediately deprive students of the recordings concerned.
+Another is that, under data protection legislation, freely given consent can be withdrawn at any time.
+These withdrawals would be very onerous for the University to implement and would immediately deprive students of the recordings concerned.

 No. The policy states explicitly that a recording cannot be used during industrial action without the consent of the lecturer involved (see policy clause 1.4iii).
 This is the first lecture recording policy to make this provision.
 The policy is designed to protect colleagues in meeting the objectives of the University to provide an inclusive and comprehensive lecture recording service.
-Paragraphs 1.3 and 1.4 of the policy also gives the lecturer control over the use of their recordings for performance or peer review.
+Paragraphs 1.3 and 1.4 of the policy also give the lecturer control over the use of their recordings for performance or peer review.

 Lectures must cite copyright material appropriately.
 This is the case whether or not your lecture is recorded.